genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 #### Try yourself

-Use the evaluator again to set up dynamic rules.
-Now we want to check when a position lower limit has been reached.
-The position lower limit is 10, so any position less than 10 should be warned (QUANTITY < 10).
-In this case, you want to send an email automatically letting the user know.

-You can use the same parameter as the exercise we just did (SMTP credentials).
-Just remember to add the configurations and create a new  class for that, in this case `<PositionLowerLimit>`.
+Now we want to run another report every 10 seconds that lists all positions whose quantity is higher than a given value passed through `RESULT_EXPRESSION`.

 :::tip
-Remember to add the record into the DYNAMIC_RULE table, create a test row in POSITION table, and add a new class defining it in the eventhanlder file.
+Call this class `RiskReport`, create a new `eventHandler<RiskReport>` and put the csv file in `runtime/position-risk-report`.
+Also, remember to add the column RESULT_EXPRESSION to the csv you're going to import into CRON_RULE.

+Note that you don't need to add another EVALUATOR process, as the GENESIS_EVALUATOR process in place can run multiple CRON rules.

+By the way, the CRON expression for every 10 seconds is `0/10 * * * * *`.
+See a CRON generator [here](https://www.freeformatter.com/cron-expression-generator-quartz.html).
 :::

 ## Permissions​